Lunaticol/lunali-wiki/docs/types/conditions/entity_conditions/is_thundering.md

   }
 ```

-This example will cause dust particles to spawn under the player if it is currently snowing.
+This example will cause dust particles to spawn under the player if it is currently thundering.